corbado/corbado-nodejs/README.md

 # Corbado Node.js Library

-The Corbado Node library provides convenient access to the Corbado API from applications written in server-side JavaScript.
+The Corbado Node.js library provides convenient access to the Corbado API from applications written in server-side JavaScript.

 ## Documentation